What are head lice?

 Symptoms of head lice may include:

-- itchy scalp due to an allergic reaction caused by the bites; and
+- Itchy scalp due to a sensitive reaction caused by the bites

 How can I tell if my child has head lice?